Last updated: 2021-07-31

 We can see from these contexts that the only time (elsewhere) these Hebrew words are used–they describe destruction and desolation.
-We might infer that there is a similar state at the beginning of Genesis that is being repaired.
+I infer that there was a similar state at the beginning of Genesis that is being repaired.

 I also found something in the Greek of the LXX Genesis account that I want to share.
 The Apostolic Bible Polyglot translates Gen 1:2 as: